 You’ll be able to see some of the results immediately.
 But it will take a day or two for the filler to settle into its position on your face.
 Results can last up to two years or longer.

-Schedule your consultation for chin augmentation at the Michael Horn Center for Cosmetic Surgery
+Schedule your consultation for chin augmentation at the Michael Horn Plastic Surgery & Med Spa

 Cheek fillers are often remarkably effective in adding volume and contour to your cheekbones and facial appearance.
-You are warmly invited to schedule a consultation at the Michael Horn Center for Cosmetic Surgery in Boca Raton, FL.
+Renowned Boca Raton plastic surgeon Dr. Michael Horn warmly invites you to schedule a consultation at the Michael Horn Plastic Surgery & Med Spa in Boca Raton, FL.